phax/phive-rules/README.md

 All projects found in here rely on the PHIVE validation engine provided by https://github.com/phax/phive (formerly ph-bdve)

 This project is divided into sub-projects each keeping tracking of one document type set:
-* phive-rules-cii - Validation rules for pure CII (without any Schematron)
+* phive-rules-cii - Validation rules for pure UN CII (without any Schematron)
 * phive-rules-cius-pt - Validation rules for the Portuguese EN 16931 CIUS (since v1.0.11)
 * phive-rules-cius-ro - Validation rules for the Romanian EN 16931 CIUS (since v2.1.14)
 * phive-rules-ebinterface - Validation rules for Austrian ebInterface
-* phive-rules-ehf - Validation rules for EHF (Norwegian public procurement)
+* phive-rules-ehf - Validation rules for Norwegian EHF (Norwegian public procurement)
 * phive-rules-en16931 - Validation rules for the EN 16931 (European e-Invoicing norm based on CEN TC 434)
 * phive-rules-energieefactuur - Validation rules for Dutch Energie eFactuur
 * phive-rules-facturae - Validation rules for the Spanisch Facturae (since v1.0.11)